mattrajca/GoEV3/README.md

 	echo "export PATH=\$PATH:/usr/local/go/bin" >> ~/.bashrc
 	source ~/.bashrc

-You should now be able to invoke the `go` tool like so:
+We should now be able to invoke the `go` tool like so:

 	root@ev3dev:~# go version
 	go version go1.2 linux/arm